lsund/piggy/README.md

 # The tag does not have to be fully specified, a substring suffices
 p cd foo-repo
 p cd foo
+# The following will open up fzf with the available options
+p cd
 ```

 #### Adding a command